ReScience/articles/README.md

 This document is intended for ReScience editors.
 Congrats on accepting a ReScience article for publication!
 If you're new at editing, this document will guide you through all the necessary steps.
 If you are a seasoned editor, this will be a handy reference to any steps you may have forgotten.
 Follow the steps below to complete the metadata, submit to Zenodo, and get the final article published.

 ### What you will need to begin
 - The article metadata file (`metadata.yaml`) from the author's repository.
-At this time the metadata file should **will be missing** the article DOI, number and URL.
+At this time the metadata file **will be missing** the article DOI, number and URL.
 This is expected and something you will fix over the coming steps.
-- The final article itself (`article.pdf`)
+- The near final article itself (`article.pdf`)

 Have these two files ready before cloning this repository.
 This would also be a good time to ask reviewers to share their [ORCIDs](https://orcid.org/) for the metadata.
 You can do this in the review issue.